Trainers are in alphabetical order

 2020 US Dressage Young Rider Reserve National Champion

 2015 AHA Youth National Champion, Sport Horse Show Hack 18 & U

 Katherine (Kate) is the daughter and granddaughter of the owners of Peridot Equestrian, and is an up-and-coming youth rider in the US.

 Kate is an experienced rider and competitor, riding for the first time at age 4.
 Her first lead line show was that same year, and her first walk/trot class was in 2011 at the age of 7.

 She won the US National Championship in Sport Horse Show Hack at the Arabian/Half-Arabian Youth Nationals in 2015 at age 11, and she won many national top tens and many regional championships in Dressage, Training Level, Sport Horse Under Saddle, Sport Horse Show Hack, Hunter Pleasure and Hunt Seat Equitation in 2011, 2013, 2014 and 2015.

 At the end of 2017, Kate was awarded with CDS Fourth Level Champion for the year on Roosevelt (Teddy), her 17.3h Bay Oldenburg gelding.
 She and Teddy were ranked as high as 5th on the on the FEI Dressage World Youth Ranking-J in the US that year.

-Kate and her gelding, Roosevelt (Teddy), competed this year in Juniors, and finished the season 2nd in Region 7 and 5th in the US on the FEI Dressage World Youth Ranking-J. They were on the nominated list for the Region 7 Juniors Team for the North American Youth Championships.
+Kate and Teddy competed in 2019 in Juniors, and finished the season 2nd in Region 7 and 5th in the US on the FEI Dressage World Youth Ranking-J. They were on the nominated list for the Region 7 Juniors Team for the North American Youth Championships.